anhnguyendepocen/stat209-f18/_notes/class01-introduction-stats.md

 ## RMarkdown

 We are going to work through the first lab together now.
-Click on the link below to download the file:

-<a href="https://raw.githubusercontent.com/statsmaths/stat209-f18/master/labs/lab01.Rmd" download="lab01.Rmd" target="_blank">lab01.Rmd</a>

 The idea of an Rmarkdown file is that we can integrate code and text together.
 This makes it self-documenting and allows analyses to be reproducible.
+Navigate to the zipped file you had from GitHub and open the file "lab/lab01.Rmd".
-Save this in a file on your computer and open it in RStudio (you should be able to double click it and the file will open automatically).
+You should be able to double click it and the file will open automatically.

 You should see screen like this (its a screen shot from my Mac, but looks very similar on Windows):